klaviyo/python-klaviyo/README.md

 ### Updating SDK Calls

-The new python SDK has many changes to the namespace (resource and function names), parameters (names, types, and format), and error handling.
+The new SDK has many changes to the namespace (resource and function names), parameters (names, types, and format), and error handling.
 Please reference [this section](https://github.com/klaviyo/klaviyo-python-sdk#comprehensive-list-of-operations--parameters) of the new SDK repo for details on how to update each operation.

 ### Multistore limitation

-The new python SDK currently sets API keys at a global environment level.
+The new SDK currently sets API keys at a global environment level.
 This means that if you manage multiple stores, each store's client must be running in a different environment.
 We plan to update this behavior to better support multistore applications.

 # What is Klaviyo?